jjwithanr/obsidian_bible_study/docs/Old Testament/Hosea/Hosea14.md

 The church may similarly say the same thing!
 Methods cannot save us!
 Have compassion on your church, O God.
 #jj

+#### v.7-8
+>Men will dwell again in his shade.
+He will flourish like the grain.
+He will blossom like a vine, and his fame will be like the wine from Lebanon. <sup>8</sup>O Ephraim, what more have I to do with idols?
+I will answer him and care for him.
+I am like a green pine tree; your fruitfulness comes from me."

 #### v.9
 >Who is wise?
 He will realize these things.
 Who is discerning?
 He will understand them.
 The ways of the Lord are right; the righteous walk in them, but the rebellious stumble in them.